Chapter 10

 “Ernie didn’t,” she said, turning to me.
 “That’s what you told me when you got back.”

-I must have looked nonplussed again – before I could reply, Wilbur made apologies for me.
+I must have looked nonplussed again because, before I could reply, Wilbur made apologies for me.
 “You’ll have to forgive Ernest, Laura.
 He’s developed a fairly thorough case of amnesia.”

 Sudden compassion, mixed with confused mischief.
-Glancing at my bruised foot, she said, “Sounds like the car won the argument.
-Hit you in the head too did it?”
+Glancing at my bruised foot, she said, “The car hit you in the head too, did it?”

 “No,” I said gruffly.